Patang (film)

 At the 41st National Film Awards (for 1993), Patang won the award for Best Feature Film in Hindi.
 At the Taormina Film Fest, Shabana Azmi won the Best Actress Award.

 Child actor Shafiq Syed, who played the lead role of Krishna (Chaipau) in Mira Nair's Academy Award-nominated film Salaam Bombay!
 (1988), acted in the film.
 This was the only other one he did.

+Plot

+Son of Jitni, Somra resides in Manpur, a tiny Bihar railway station close to Gaya.
+Somra has a kite obsession.
+Jitni and Mathura, a small-time criminal, have a covert but acknowledged relationship.
+Rabbani, an idealistic railway officer, tries in vain to alter a system that is closely associated with politicians, criminals, and bureaucracy.
+With kites flapping in the background, shady transactions take place in the relentless heat.